veracity/veracity-documentation/common/markdown/open-source-projects/open-source-projects.md

     ApiKey = apiKey;
 }
 ```
-All this data is available from AML Studio.
-API Key is available directly after choosing right Web Service, ServiceUrl is available after choosing batch mode.
+The parameters are both awailable from AML Studio.
+The API Key is available directly after choosing the correct Web Service, and the ServiceUrl is available after choosing batch mode.

-As we are using batch mode, we need to create special kind of request message that will send to Web Service later.
+As we are using batch mode, we need to create a special kind of request message, that we will send to Web Service later.

-Message for our purpose is created in method PrepareRequest.
+The message we need is created in the method PrepareRequest.
 ```csharp
 private BatchExecutionRequest PrepareRequest(AzureStorageData inputdata, AzureStorageData outputData) {